 The first thing a mystery shopper has to be good at is following directions.
-Mystery shopping isn't easy, but it's not rocket science either.
-The client or company giving you the job will describe exactly what they want you to go and do and tell you what you're trying to find out.
-All you have to do is follow their directions to the letter and you'll do fine.
+Mystery shopping isn’t easy, but it’s not rocket science either.
+The client or company giving you the job will describe exactly what they want you to do and tell you what you’re trying to find out.
+All you have to do is follow their directions to the letter and you’ll do fine.
 Arrive when they say you should, do what they want you to do and spend the correct amount of time doing it.
 And, as always, turn in your report on time.

 Honesty is paramount for mystery shoppers.
 The company is paying you for your honest report.
-If you don't think you can be honest about a given job, then don't take it.
-Be aware of any objections you may have to specific jobs and avoid the ones where you don't think you could give an honest report.
-Beyond being honest because you should be, writing an honest report will be easier than trying to make something up.
+If you don’t think you can be honest about a given job, then don’t take it.
+Be aware of any objections you may have to specific jobs and avoid the ones where you don’t think you could give an honest report.
+Beyond being honest because you should be, writing an accurate report will be easier than trying to make something up.

 Mystery shoppers should be friendly individuals.
 You’re going to be talking and interacting with someone at every mystery shopping job, so you need to be able to hold conversations with people.
 You aren’t trying to provoke a specific response.
 Your job is to go in and see what happens.
 You’re there to observe and report.
 Being friendly is one of the best ways to do this.